monicahq/monica/docs/installation/providers/cpanel.md

 git clone https://github.com/monicahq/monica.git
 ```

-You should check out a tagged version of Monica since `master` branch may not always be stable.
+You should check out a tagged version of Monica since `main` branch may not always be stable.
 Find the latest official version on the [release page](https://github.com/monicahq/monica/releases).

 ```sh
 cd /var/www/monica